History of the automobile: Horseless carriage or veteran era

+On 22 July 1894 Paris–Rouen motor race, which is sometimes described as the world's first competitive motor race, took place.

-Within a few years, a dizzying assortment of technologies were being used by hundreds of producers all over the western world.
-Steam, electricity, and petrol/gasoline-powered automobiles competed for decades, with petrol/gasoline internal combustion engines achieving dominance by the 1910s.
+Within a few years, hundreds of producers across the Western world were using many technologies.
+Steam, electricity, and gasoline-powered automobiles competed for decades, with gasoline internal combustion engines achieving dominance by the 1910s.
 Dual- and even quad-engine cars were designed, and engine displacement ranged to more than 12 L. Many modern advances, including gas/electric hybrids, multi-valve engines, overhead camshafts, and four-wheel drive, were attempted and discarded at this time.

 Innovation was not limited to the vehicles themselves.
 Increasing numbers of cars propelled the growth of the petroleum industry, as well as the development of technology to produce gasoline (replacing kerosene and coal oil) and of improvements in heat-tolerant mineral oil lubricants (replacing vegetable and animal oils).

 There were social effects, also.
-Music would be made about cars, such as "In My Merry Oldsmobile" (a tradition that continues) while, in 1896, William Jennings Bryan would be the first presidential candidate to campaign in a car (a donated Mueller), in Decatur, Illinois.
+Music would be made about cars, such as "In My Merry Oldsmobile" (a tradition that continues in several genres).
+At the same time, in 1896, William Jennings Bryan would be the first presidential candidate to campaign in a car (a donated Mueller), in Decatur, Illinois.
 Three years later, Jacob German would start a tradition for New York City cabdrivers when he sped down Lexington Avenue, at the "reckless" speed of 12 mph.
 Also in 1899, Akron, Ohio, adopted the first self-propelled paddy wagon.

 By 1900, the early centers of national automotive industry developed in many countries, including Belgium (home to Vincke, that copied Benz; Germain, a pseudo-Panhard; and Linon and Nagant, both based on the Gobron-Brillié), Switzerland (led by Fritz Henriod, Rudolf Egg, Saurer, Johann Weber, and Lorenz Popp), Vagnfabrik AB in Sweden, Hammel (by A. F. Hammel and H. U. Johansen at Copenhagen, in Denmark, which only built one car, ca. 1886), Irgens (starting in Bergen, Norway, in 1883, but without success), Italy (where FIAT started in 1899), and as far afield as Australia (where Pioneer set up shop in 1898, with an already archaic paraffin-fueled center-pivot-steered wagon).
 Meanwhile, the export trade had begun, with Koch exporting cars and trucks from Paris to Tunisia, Egypt, Iran, and the Dutch East Indies.
-Motor cars were also exported to British colonies, for example, the first was shipped to India in 1897.
+Motor cars were also exported to British colonies.
+For example, the first was shipped to India in 1897.